althwaos/Python2/README.md

 ### Overview

-The script is basically reciving an API call depedning on the user selection of the 5 availble tickers, and then process the data in-spot, implement the exisitng ML developed model and the scalar to predict next day price.
-Additionaly, we have added some more user-firendly interactions such as emojis and a lot of charts for better user interaction with the website.
+The script is basically receiving an API call depending on the user selection of the 5 available tickers, and then process the data in-spot, implement the existing ML developed model and the scalar to predict next day price.
+Additionaly, we have added some more user-friendly interactions such as emojis and a lot of charts for better user interaction with the website.

 ### Data

 - **API**: API retriving data of daily stock market for the sleceted ticker.
--**Batches Data**: Another two datasets, are companies detailes and balance sheets.
+-**Batches Data**: Another two datasets, are companies details and balance sheets.

 ### Data preparation

-Aliging with the same process we have done in the ETL process, however we are doing it here for the API call.
+Aligning with the same process we have done in the ETL process, however we are doing it here for the API call.

 ### Sections of the website